statisticsnorway/ssb-timeseries/README.md

 ## How to get started?

 The library is in a workable state and should work both locally (it was developed in VS Code on Windows using WSL) and in Jupyter.
-It is still in early stages of development, so there is a risk that fundamental choices are reversed and breaking changes introduced.
+It is still in an exploratory phase, so there is a risk that fundamental choices are reversed and breaking changes introduced.

-With that disclaimer, feel free to explore and experiment.
-For now, getting feedback to inform further development is the main
+With that disclaimer, feel free to explore and experiment, and do not be shy about asking questions or giving feedback.
+At this stage, feedback is all important.

 Proper library packaging is planned for a later development stage.
 In the meantime, you will have to clone/pull directly from the GitHub repository.